 - Using tongs, turn chicken skin side up and continue to broil for 10 more minutes.

 - Place broiler pan on highest rack setting until skin begins to brown and crisp, about one minute.
-Serve.
+(Note that it can burn very easily during this step so do not leave it unattended.)

 Pin this lavender & rosemary chicken breast recipe: